-CASA-Voices For Children operates its program, services and activities in compliance with federal nondiscrimination laws.
-No person shall, on the basis of race, color, national origin (including limited English proficiency), disability, religion, sex, gender identity, sexual orientation, or age, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any of our programs.
+At CASA-Voices for Children, we don’t just accept difference – we celebrate it and recognize the value it brings to our kids, families, advocates, and employees.
+CASA-VFC operates its program, services and activities in compliance with federal nondiscrimination laws.
+No person shall, on the basis of age, race, ethnicity, national origin (ancestry), color, religion (creed), sex, gender identity or expression, sexual orientation, marital status, disability or physical challenge, or any other class protected by law, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any of our programs.

 To file a complaint of discrimination, write Office for Civil Rights, Office of Justice Programs, U.S. Department of Justice (OCR), 810 7th Street, NW, Washington, DC 20531 or call 202-307-0690 (Voice) or 202-307-2027 (TDD/TTY).
 Individuals who are hearing impaired or have speech disabilities may also contact OCR through the Federal Relay Service at 800-877-8339 (TTY), 877-877-8982 (Speech) or 800-845-6136 (Spanish).
 To file a complaint of discrimination with this organization, write CASA-Voices For Children, 129 NW 4th Street #B, Corvallis OR 97330 or call 541-753-5838.
 To file a complaint of discrimination with Oregon Department of Justice, Crime Victim and Survivor Services Division, write Oregon Department of Justice, Crime Victim and Survivor Services Division, Attn: Shannon Sivell, Complaint Coordinator, 1162 Court Street NE, Salem, OR 97301 or call 503-378-5348.